 - Highlight what you learned from your experience.

 Remember, choose a real event that happened in your career.
-Hiring managers are drawn to sincerity, so don’t try to fake it.
+Hiring managers are drawn to sincerity, don't fake it.

 Mistakes You Should Avoid